langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

 python -m pytest test_model.py
 ```

-We designed this so some of these fail!
+We designed this dataset to fail!
 You will likely see output that looks something like the following:

 ```bash
 FAILED test_model.py::test_aggregate_score - AssertionError: Aggregate score should be greater than 0.95